Mig-uel/github-actions-tutorial/README.md

    - **Runner**: A runner is a server that runs your workflows when triggered.
 GitHub provides hosted runners, or you can host your own.
    - **Event**: An event is a specific activity that triggers a workflow.
 Examples include pushing code, creating a pull request, or scheduling a job.
    - **Trigger**: A trigger is an event that starts a workflow.
 You can define triggers in your workflow file.
    - **Environment**: An environment is a set of resources that your workflow can access.
-You can define environments for different stages of your deployment process
+You can define environments for different stages of your deployment process.
    - **Secret**: A secret is a sensitive piece of information, such as an API key or password, that you can store in your repository settings and use in your workflows without exposing it in your code.

-2. Chaining Jobs Together in a Workflow
+2. **Chaining Jobs Together in a Workflow**

    - You can chain jobs together in a workflow by using the `needs` keyword.
 This allows you to specify that one job depends on the successful completion of another job before it runs.
    - Example: